awslabs/ec2-spot-workshops/content/running-amazon-ec2-workloads-at-scale/cleanup.md

 1. If you haven't already, terminate the EC2 instance that was detached from the EC2 Auto Scaling group in the previous step.

+1. Delete the CloudFormation template for the Spot Instance Interruption Handler: `serverlessrepo-ec2-spot-interruption-handler`.

 1. Delete all manually created resources.

 	```